Sightseeing: In Calgary, Victoria, and Vancouver; Fort Calgary, Columbia Icefield (Ice Explorer ride), Butchart Gardens, and Stanley Park.

-Services of a professional Tour Director; crew member service while cruising on Holland America’s MS Volendam or MS Zuiderdam.
+Services of a professional Tour Director; crew member service while cruising on Holland America’s MS Zuiderdam.

 - Cruise itineraries are provided by Holland America Line and are up to date at time of publishing.
 Your travel documents will contain the most current information.

-Welcome to Calgary!
-Enjoy time at leisure to relax or to do some independent exploring.
+Enjoy time at leisure to relax or to do some exploring.
 Your Tour Director is on hand this evening to answer any questions.